CroLinuxGamer/Dotfiles/README.md

 - `linux` only (sorry windows and mac users)
 - Probably made to personal so don't expect to find some gold here
 - This is something that I do for fun
-- Updates are probably gonna be in this fachio: 1 month no updates and the 100 updates in a day
+- Updates are probably gonna be in this fashion: 1 month no updates and then 100 updates in a day
 - There is probably going to be a lot of `broken` english here
 - That is it for the points